rayngnpc/lms-scraper-cookies/README.md

 ## ❗ Ethical Use, ToS & Data Handling

 **VERY IMPORTANT:**
-*   **Mercy University ToS & Policy:** This tool directly interacts with the University's LMS.
-Ensure its development and use are aligned with Mercy University's IT policies and the LMS Terms of Service. **Obtain necessary approvals if required.**
+*   ** University ToS & Policy:** This tool directly interacts with the University's LMS.
+Ensure its development and use are aligned with  University's IT policies and the LMS Terms of Service. **Obtain necessary approvals if required.**
 *   **Copyright & Fair Use (for Extension Activity):** When copying external content, be acutely aware of copyright laws and fair use principles.
-This feature should primarily target publicly accessible, open content or content where Mercy University has appropriate licenses.
+This feature should primarily target publicly accessible, open content or content where  University has appropriate licenses.
 *   **Third-Party ToS:** Scraping third-party websites also has implications.
 Be respectful and check their `robots.txt` and ToS.
 *   **Data Privacy:** Handle LMS credentials and any scraped student data (if inadvertently encountered) with utmost confidentiality and in compliance with privacy regulations (e.g., FERPA).
 *   **Reputation Service API Limits:** Be mindful of API rate limits for the chosen cyber reputation service.
-*   **This script is intended for official use by authorized Mercy University personnel.** The developers are not responsible for any misuse or policy violations.
+*   **This script is intended for official use by authorized  University personnel.** The developers are not responsible for any misuse or policy violations.

 ---